Soriana: Soriana Híper

 Soriana Híper is the flagship store format of Organización Soriana, created in 1968.
 The format consists of hypermarkets primarily located in cities with more than 150,000 inhabitants.
-Stores typically have a sales floor ranging from 4,000 to 11,000 m².
+Stores typically have a sales floor ranging from 4,000 to 11,000 m^{2}.
 They operate under a retail model with a wide assortment of merchandise, carrying approximately 50,000 stock-keeping units (SKUs) across divisions such as clothing, general merchandise, groceries, and perishable foods.
 Most stores are part of shopping centers that include 40 to 50 smaller retail outlets rented to third parties.